PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

             Takes a GatingSignal from a `GatingMechanism` and uses it to modulate the input or output of a ProcessingMechanism

 * `States <State>`
-   A State is an object that belongs to a Mechanism, and that it is used to represent it input(s), parameter(s) of its function, or its output(s).
-There are three types of States, one for each type of representation, each of which can receive and/or send a combination of PathwayProjections and/or ModulatoryProjections (see `ModulatorySignal_Anatomy_Figure`):
+   A State is a Component that belongs to a `Mechanism` and is used to represent it input(s), the parameter(s) of its function, or its output(s).
+There are three types of States, one for each type of representation (see `Mechanism_Figure`), each of which can receive and/or send `PathwayProjections <PathwayProjection>` and/or `ModulatoryProjections <ModulatoryProjection>` (see `ModulatorySignal_Anatomy_Figure`):

    + `InputState`
        Represents a set of inputs to the Mechanism.
        Receives one or more afferent PathwayProjections to a Mechanism, combines them using its `function <State.function>`, and assigns the result (its `value <State.value>`)as an item of the Mechanism's `variable <Mechanism.variable>`.
-It can also receive one or more modulatory `GatingProjections <GatingProjection>`, that modify the parameter(s) of the State's function, and thereby the State's `value <State.value>`.
+It can also receive one or more `GatingProjections <GatingProjection>`, that modify the parameter(s) of the State's function, and thereby the State's `value <State.value>`.

    + `ParameterState`
        Represents a parameter of the Mechanism's `function <Mechanism.function>`.
-Takes the assigned value of the parameter as the `variable <State.variable>` for the State's `function <State.function>`, and assigns the result as the value of the parameter of the Mechanism's `function <Mechanism.function>` that is used when the Mechanism executes.
-It can also receive one or more modulatory `ControlProjections <ControlProjection>`, that modify the parameter(s) of the State's function, and thereby the value of the parameter of the Mechanism's `function <Mechanism.function>`.
+Takes the assigned value of the parameter as the `variable <State.variable>` for the State's `function <State.function>`, and assigns the result as the value of the parameter used by the Mechanism's `function <Mechanism.function>` when the Mechanism executes.
+It can also receive one or more `ControlProjections <ControlProjection>` that modify parameter(s) of the State's function, and thereby the value of the parameters used by the Mechanism's `function <Mechanism.function>`.

    + `OutputState`
        Represents an output of the Mechanism.
        Takes an item of the Mechanism's `value <Mechanism.value>` as the `variable <State.variable>` for the State's `function <State.function>`, assigns the result as the State's `value <OutputState.value>`, and provides that to one or more efferent PathwayProjections.
-It can also receive one or more modulatory `GatingProjections <GatingProjection>`, that modify the parameter(s) of the State's function, and thereby the State's `value <State.value>`.
+It can also receive one or more `GatingProjections <GatingProjection>`, that modify parameter(s) of the State's function, and thereby the State's `value <State.value>`.

 * `Functions <Function>` - the most fundamental unit of computation in PsyNeuLink.
-Every `Component` has a Function object, that wraps an executable function together with a definition of its parameters, and modularizes it so that it can be swapped out for another (compatible) one, or replaced with a customized one.
-PsyNeuLink provides a library of standard Functions (e.g. for linear, non-linear, and matrix transformation; integration, and evaluation and comparison), as well as a standard Application Programmers Interface (API) that can be used to "wrap" any function that can be written in or called from Python.
+Every `Component` has a Function object, that wraps a callable object (usually an executable function) together with attributes for its parameters.
+  This allows parameters to be maintained from one call of a ffunction to the next, for those parameters to be subject to modulation by `ControlProjections <ControlProjection>`, and for Functions to be swapped out for one another or replaced with customized ones.
+PsyNeuLink provides a library of standard Functions (e.g. for linear, non-linear, and matrix transformations, integration, and comparison), as well as a standard Application Programmers Interface (API) or creating new Functions that can be used to "wrap" any callable object that can be written in or called from Python.

 .. _Definitions_Compositions:

 Compositions
 ~~~~~~~~~~~~

 Compositions are combinations of Components that make up a PsyNeuLink model.
-There are two types of Compositions:
+There are two primary types of
-Processes and Systems.

-`Processes <Process>`.
-A Process is the simplest type of Composition: a linear chain of Mechanisms connected by
+Compositions:

+   + `Processes <Process>`
+       One or more `Mechanisms <Mechanism>` connected in a linear chain by `Projections <Projection>`.
+A Process can
-Projections.
-A Process may have recurrent Projections, but it does not have any branches.
+       have recurrent Projections, but it cannot have any branches.

+   + `System`
-`System`.
-A system is a collection of Processes that can have any configuration, and is represented by a graph in
+       A collection of Processes that can have any configuration, and is represented by a graph in which each node is
-which each node is a `Mechanism` and each edge is a `Projection`.
-Systems are generally constructed from Processes,
+        a `Mechanism` and each edge is a `Projection`.
+Systems are generally constructed from Processes, but they
-but they can also be constructed directly from Mechanisms and Projections.
+        can also be constructed directly from Mechanisms and Projections.

 .. _Definitions_Compositions__Figure: